Danedevz/simplay-anime-player/README.md

-# Simplay - Simple Anime Player
+# Simplay - Simple Anime Player (Discontinued until further notice)
+Currently cannot retrieve data from the API provider due to CORS policy
 ## Recent updates:
 - Any major updates will be shown here
 ## Work in Progress: